demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-create-nat-rule
 ***
-Returns a list of nat-rules of either Panorama/firewall instance.
+Creates a new NAT rule in a Panorama/firewall instance.

 #### Base Command